prebid/prebid.github.io/dev-docs/modules/wurflRtdProvider.md

 ## Description

 The WURFL RTD module enriches the Prebid.js bid request's OpenRTB 2.0 device data with [WURFL device data](https://www.scientiamobile.com/wurfl-js-business-edition-at-the-intersection-of-javascript-and-enterprise/).
-The module populates the `device.ext.wurfl` with WURFL device capabilities, ensuring that all bidder adapters have access to enriched device data.
+The module populates the `device` and `device.ext.wurfl` with WURFL device capabilities, ensuring that all bidder adapters have access to enriched device data.
 At a minimum, three WURFL capabilities are made available to all adapters: `is_mobile`, `complete_device_name` and `form_factor`.

 SSPs and other demand partners subscribed to this service with ScientiaMobile will also receive an expanded set of device properties, including more detailed detection for iOS devices (e.g., specific iPhone and iPad model information).
 For a comprehensive list of available device capabilities, please refer to the [WURFL device capabilities](https://www.scientiamobile.com/capabilities/?products%5B%5D=wurfl-js) documentation.